AP Exam Development

 - Each exam will distinguish among students with different levels of knowledge and skills.

-A percentage of multiple-choice questions from prior exams are reused every year, guaranteeing the statistical reliability of each AP Exam from year to year.
+A percentage of multiple-choice questions from prior exams are reused every year, supporting the statistical reliability of each AP Exam from year to year.

 Free-Response Questions